cerbos/nextjs-prisma-cerbos/README.md

 # nextjs-prisma-cerbos

-A demo integrating [Cerbos](https://cerbos.dev) with a [Next.js](https://expressjs.com/) app using [Prisma](https://prisma.io/) as the ORM.
-This demo consists of the following:
+A demo integrating [Cerbos](https://cerbos.dev) with a [Next.js](https://expressjs.com/) application using [Prisma](https://prisma.io/) as the ORM.
+Consisting of the following:

 - A SQLite database with a seeding script to pre-populate with user and contacts data.
-- Authentication via a mock Identity Provider (IdP), consisting of a static structure stored in memory ([TODO: LINK ME]()) and Passport.js for session management.
+- Authentication via a mock Identity Provider (IdP) (which for demo purposes, is simply a static structure stored in memory [here](https://github.com/cerbos/nextjs-prisma-cerbos/blob/main/lib/idp.ts)) and Passport.js for session management.
 - Protected pages for listing and accessing contacts for the actively authenticated user.
 Using server-side rendering (via `getServerSideProps`) to retrieve protected resources by generating a query plan from [Cerbos' PlanResources API](https://docs.cerbos.dev/cerbos/latest/api/index.html#resources-query-plan) and using it to retrieve the contacts from the database, using Prisma.
 - Various utilities, hooks and APIs to demo different approaches that could be used when integrating Cerbos with Next.js.